 But what are boundaries?
 Boundaries are limits surrounding what we consider to be reasonable behavior or treatment from others.
 They communicate our level of self-worth and respect.
 When we effectively express our boundaries to others we encourage and influence them to treat us with the level of respect we deserve.
 If you are at a loss as to what your boundaries are, you may want to read last months series ‘How to free yourself and assert your rights’ which looks into the intrinsic rights which we were all born with – these are the basis for our most basic boundaries.

 To begin creating further healthy boundaries we must first decide what our limits are.
 A good way of finding out our limits is to think back on times when we have felt resentful and taken advantage of.
 These real life situations can provide us with vital clues as to where our boundaries lay.
 Why were you resentful?
 What did you feel was unacceptable about the situation?
 Try writing down three small boundaries using this technique of self reflection.
-Next week we will discuss how to be assertive so you can assert these small boundaries to others and continue to build upon your success by repeating this process to uncover larger boundaries you wish to create.
+Next week we will discuss how to be assertive so you can assert these small boundaries to others and shall build upon your success to uncover larger boundaries you wish to create.

 What were the three small boundaries that you wrote down?
 Are you mainly passive, aggressive or assertive?
 Is there a specific area of your life where you are more passive when compared to other areas of your life?
 (I’m more passive in the workplace, for example.)
 Please comment and share your experiences with our community to gain insight, encouragement and support.

 - Think back on times when you have felt resentful and taken advantage of.
 Why were you resentful?
 What did you feel was unacceptable about the situation?
 Try writing down three small examples using this technique of self reflection.